mike99mac/minimy-mike99mac/README.md

 **From Mike Mac, who is working on this fork of the code:**

-I worked with Mycroft since 2019, but the company went bankrupt in 2023, so had to move on. :((  Thanks for all the hard work everyone did to blaze this trail.
+I worked with Mycroft since 2019, but the company went bankrupt in 2023, so had to move on. :((  Thanks for all the hard work everyone who ever worked for Mycroft did to blaze this trail.

 I tried OVOS but was not able to get a music skill working after a couple weeks.
 I still haven't given up on that platform - no doubt it will only get better and easier to install.